|

 participate in the 2012 FIG Working Week in Rome, including attendance

-Up to four (4) Fellowships will be available, to cover the costs of
+at the FIG Young Surveyor Conference. | | Up to four (4) Fellowships will be available, to cover the costs of

 travel, accommodation during the FIG Young Surveyors Conference and FIG